transferwise/actions-test/README.md

 # actions-test
 Different ways to create a custom action.

+This example code is refered from wiki article: https://transferwise.atlassian.net/wiki/spaces/EKB/pages/1549557615/Creating+your+own+action

 Here you can find examples of how to create very simple github action, with different approaches available.

 This simple action prints out `hello world` (or `!FNAME!`, as set).